 - The school district may want to form a specific team focused on green cleaning, due to its health and safety benefits.
 Key participants to consider for this team are nurses, Environmental Health & Safety staff, custodians, and community health experts.
 The Healthy Schools Campaign has published tips for forming a team as part of their Green Clean Schools program.

-- Clean out your classroom.
-Remove unused papers, books and supplies.
-Strongly consider removing items that typically collect dust and mites, including stuffed animals, cloth pillows and fabric.
-To make it easier for your classroom to be cleaned and maintained effectively, remove supplies from the floor and put them into cabinets or onto shelves.
+- Organize and clean classrooms, removing un-used papers, books and supplies.
+Strongly consider removing items that typically collect dust and mites, including stuffed animals, cloth pillows, and fabric.
+Clean all carpet thoroughly to remove all dust and dirt build-up.
 Ensure that the heating and cooling units, windows and vents supplying air to your classroom are free of obstructions.
 Ensure that animal cages and fish tanks are regularly cleaned.

 - Encourage teachers to incorporate air education into their lesson planning using in-depth curriculum resources from Learning Lab.

 Find additional tips for improving cleanliness at school through these resources:

 - The EPA’s Tools for Schools Indoor Air Quality program has teacher resources on their web site, including a “Classroom Checklist” with tips for cleanliness.